 Finding and retaining a lawyer can be a very expensive process.
 Moshtael Family Law is cost-conscious and strives to offer affordable, fair rates to all of our clients.
-In many cases there may not be access to sufficient funds and assets during the course of a divorce.
-In these cases a spouse may be entitled to a contribution from their spouse to cover the cost of legal fees.
+In many cases, there may not be access to sufficient funds and assets during a divorce.
+In these cases, a spouse may be entitled to a contribution from their spouse to cover the cost of legal fees.
 Our Orange County divorce attorneys can help you obtain fees to provide you with fair and qualified representation throughout your divorce.

-When it comes down to the issue of sanctions even assuming that there is conduct that is sanctionable the court is still required to make a finding of ability to pay under sanctions.
+When it comes down to the issue of sanctions even assuming that there is sanctionable conduct the court is still required to make a finding of the ability to pay under sanctions.
 Therefore we have to keep that in mind.
 The most common type of attorney fee then is needs-based attorney’s fees.

-On the other hand, if viewed from the point of the party paying, meaning the party who earning an income, the attorney’s fees the court awards under Family Code Section 2030 and 2032, which again are needs-based attorney’s fees, must be reasonably incurred.
-So therefore from the point of view of the party writing a check if in fact they check is to be written it is to be written for reasonably incurred attorney’s fees.
-This means the court does not want to give a blank check to an attorney because it would imply that anything and everything the lawyer charges for they will be compensated.
-That is not the measure of needs-based attorney’s fees.
+On the other hand, if viewed from the point of the party paying, or who is earning an income, the needs-based attorney’s fees the court awards under Family Code Section 2030 and 2032, must be reasonably incurred.
+This means the court does not want to the paying party to give a blank check to an attorney because it would imply that anything and everything the lawyer charges for will be compensated.

-Therefore the attorney seeking the fees has an obligation via declaration to convince the court and present the court with evidence that the monies they have charged their client were reasonably incurred, that the services they provided advanced the case and in the instance of a request for attorney’s fees that is for prospect of attorney’s fees, fees that have not been earned but that are anticipated to be earned, then the attorney needs to furnish the court with a detailed explanation of all the anticipated fees, how much time it would take, what the activity would be to give court some evidence on which to base an attorney fee award.
+The attorney seeking the fees has an obligation via declaration to present the court with evidence that the monies they have charged their client were reasonably incurred.
+Along with proof that the services they provided advanced the case and in the instance of a request for attorney’s fees including fees that have not been earned but that are anticipated to be earned.
+Then the attorney needs to furnish the court with a detailed explanation of all the anticipated fees, how much time it would take, what the activity would be to give the court some evidence on which to base an attorney fee award.

-Also under needs-based attorney’s fees, it is not uncommon that there are multiple of attorney’s fees awards throughout the pendency of a family law matter.
-In our experience typically the court, rather than handing out a blank check to the party asking for attorney’s fees, tends to regulate the award of fees throughout the case.
-That is the court is more likely to grant a smaller fee award and encourage the attorney to keep coming back to augment the attorney fee award and to ask for more when the money runs out as opposed to getting a gigantic attorney fee order up front that will supposedly carry the attorney from beginning to the end of the case.
+Also under needs-based attorney’s fees, it is not uncommon that there are multiple attorney’s fees awards throughout the pendency of a family law matter.
+In our experience typically the court tends to regulate the award of fees throughout the case rather than handing out a blank check to the party asking for attorney’s fees.
+That is the court is more likely to grant a smaller fee award and encourage the attorney to keep coming back to augment the attorney fee award and to ask for more when the money runs out as opposed to getting a gigantic attorney fee order upfront that will supposedly carry the attorney from beginning to the end of the case.
 Therefore it is not uncommon for attorneys to go back and continue asking for contributions to attorney’s fees.

 You start by determining whether the fees were reasonably incurred because if they were not you should not pay.
 You also need to look at the financial resources of the party seeking the fees.
-The law does say that even if a party seeking attorney’s fees has resources to pay their own Attorney’s Fees that is not a bar the seeking attorney’s fees.
-That is as long as there is a disparity in financial resources and income the party who has lesser resources can still ask for attorney’s fees.
-Even if they still have sufficient resources to pay their attorney that’s not a bar to asking for fees.
+The law does say that even if a party seeking attorney’s fees has resources to pay their own attorney’s fees the party who has lesser resources can still ask for attorney’s fees as long as there is a disparity in financial resources and income.

-How do you look at it if you are to party defending an attorney’s fee request?
+How do you look at it if you are to the party defending an attorney’s fee request?